Yoshitomo Hori: Murder of Rie Isogai

-After being expelled from his classmate's house, Hori returned to Hayama, who by then had found himself a regular job.
-Struggling to repay the debt, he resorted to begging his father, mother-in-law and Hinoe to lend his some money, with his father suggesting that he work at one of his factories, which Hori refused to do out of laziness.
+After being expelled from his friend's house, He returned to Hayama, who by then had found himself a regular job.
+Struggling to repay the debt, he resorted to begging his father, mother-in-law and Hinoe to lend him some money, with his father suggesting that he work at one of his factories, which Hori refused to do out of laziness.
 While browsing for a job on the Internet in June 2007, he stumbled upon an underground website with job offers involving various criminal activities.
 After posting several requests for such offers, he was emailed by a user named "Yamashita", who claimed to be a hardened criminal who knew how to get money fast.
-Using the username "Tanaka", Hori agreed to meet up with the man at a later date, as he had an upcoming darts tournament and did not want to risk getting associated with his new partner-in-crime just yet.
+Using the username "Tanaka", He agreed to meet up with the man at a later date, as he had an upcoming darts tournament and did not want to risk getting associated with his new partner-in-crime just yet.

-However, on August 20, Hori received an email from his former girlfriend, who threatened to call the police if did not pay her 50,000 yen in five days.
+However, on August 20, He received an email from his former girlfriend, who threatened to call the police if did not pay her 50,000 yen in five days.
 He then quickly contacted "Yamashita" again, and on the next day, they met for the first time.
 The man, a 40-year-old jobless vagrant named Kenji Kawagishi, also introduced Hori to two more accomplices: 36-year-old newspaper salesman Tsukasa Kanda, and 29-year-old Yūichirō "Sugiura" Hondō, who was also without a job.
 The quartet then began devising plans on what to do, with Hori suggesting that they rob a wealthy patron of a pachinko parlor he frequented.
 He bought a hammer and gloves for the crime, and when asked by Kanda if he would kill anyone who recognized him, he replied in the positive.